Writing 101, by Ralph Bland

 VB (chuckling): My dad gave me advice about everything and anything.
 When it came to writing, he said to write about something that I find truly inspiring.
 If I get excited with my own words and feel a sense of wonderment and connection, then I have something worthwhile to share with the world.
 He also told me that whenever I write fiction, add a bit of truth because it will then become greater.
 Lastly, he told me to write while in the moment.
 If I feel inspired in the moment and write something down, even if it’s incomplete, I know that one day I will revisit that piece of writing and finish it when inspiration strikes again.

-KVT: Your bio also says that after earning a master’s degree in business administration from the University of Texas Rio Grande Valley, you are now working on a master’s in English.
-What prompted this shift?
+KVT: Your bio also says that after earning an MBA, you went on to get a master’s in English.
+What prompted the shift?

 KVT: I love this quote from you: “I have always been fascinated with the power of words and how they can stir emotions and help a reader transcend into different literary worlds.”
 Do you have some favorite authors who influenced you?